edgio-docs/edgio-docs/guides/applications/v7/experimentation/iterative_migration_tutorial.md

         4. Paste the domain, which was copied in the previous step, within the **Override Host Header** option.
         5. Paste the domain, which was copied in the previous step, within the **Origin Hostname** option.
         6. If the domain contains `.glb`, remove it from both options.
+        7. Verify that the **Use the following SNI hint and enforce origin SAN/CN checking** option is set to a blank value.

 4. Create an experiment.